YashPimple/toolbox-cli/Readme.md

 ## Available Commands

+- cluster: Create and manage AWS EC2 instances.
 - net: Perform network-related tasks using a comprehensive set of commands.
 - info: Retrieve detailed information about all available commands.

+### Cluster Command

+The `cluster` command allows you to create and manage AWS EC2 instances.
+You can create instances and delete instances associated with a cluster.

 ## Flags
 - -h, --help: Display the help information for Toolbox.